ENQA 20th Anniversary – call for articles for the anniversary publication

 - be sent to email@example.com by the deadline mentioning “Submission for anniversary publication” in the subject heading.

-The deadline for the submission of the articles is 30 June 2020.
+The deadline for the submission of the articles has been extended to 15 July 2020.

 The ENQA Secretariat reserves the right to language edit the articles, but will seek approval on any substantial changes with the author(s).